 His love affair with natural history and wildlife, which informs most of his work, began when he was a teenager.
 He had read the books of Isak Dinesen (Karen Blixen) and after spending time in Kenya and befriending the author, bought a piece of land near hers.
 It was the early 1960s and the big game hunters led safaris, with all the colonial elements Beard had read about in Out of Africa characterizing the open life and landscape, but the times were changing.
 Beard witnessed the dawn of Kenya’s population explosion, which challenged finite resources and stressed animal populations—including the starving elephants of Tsavo, dying by the tens of thousands in a wasteland of eaten trees.
 So he documented what he saw—with diaries, photographs, and collages.
 He went against the wind in publishing unique and sometimes shocking books of these works.
 The corpses were laid bare; the facts were carefully written down, sometimes in type, often by hand, occasionally with blood.

-- Volume 2: Image index with captions for all images from Volume 1; personal photos and early work of the artist; interview with the artist by Steven M. L. Aronson; a facsimile reprint of Beard’s 1993 handwritten essay from the sold-out debut issue of Blind Spot magazine; extensive bibliography, filmography, and list of exhibitions.
+This extraordinary two-volume edition is an archival tour de force exploring Beard’s colorful adventures.
+Volume 1 collates his most important collages alongside 200 pages of diary entries, magnified to show every detail, from Beard’s meticulous handwriting and old-masters-inspired drawings to stones and bones and bits of animals pasted to the page.
+Volume 2 features an image index with captions for all images from Volume 1; personal photos and early works; an interview with the artist by Steven M. L. Aronson; a facsimile reprint of Beard’s 1993 handwritten essay from the sold-out debut issue of Blind Spot magazine; extensive bibliography, filmography, and list of exhibitions.